Gomosuza/raytracer/Readme.md

 # Known issues

 * purple screen when using compute shader on mobile chipsets (Intel Graphics 6xx and the likes).
 The shader simply doesn't run/output anything resulting in the default texture color (purple) being shown
+* AccessViolationException on linkProgram on mobile chipsets (Intel Graphis 6xx and the likes)

 TODO: